GIScience/gis-training-resource-center/content/Module_9/en_qgis_module_9_public_health_ex_9.md

 ## Background

 Following your analysis of measles incidence rates per district, the Ministry of Health now wants to identify which populations have limited access to vaccination services.
-In this exercise, you will use the **OpenRouteService (ORS)** tools developed by HeiGIT to model accessibility and determine how many people live **beyond a reasonable travel distance** from a vaccination point.
+In this exercise, you will learn a simplified approach on how to model accessibility and determine how many people live **beyond a reasonable travel distance** from a vaccination point.

 Accessibility to health services is a key determinant of vaccination coverage.
 In many rural parts of Chad, communities may not have access to motorised transport and rely on walking or infrequent public transport.
 Thus, distance alone is not always a good measure — **travel time** provides a more realistic assessment.